scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw version`

-This command exists in both version.
+This command exists in both versions.

 In version 1.X: